ctkjose/v-book/src/en/structs.md

 We can use the **type names** to access the hierarchy of structs embedded.
 For example `btn.Rectangle.Point.x` is the named path to the plain `btn.x` and both of these point to the same value.

+One interesting fact about this field name resolution that may not be obvious is that field promotion also occurs on the embedded structs.
+We can use this as a short-hand to reference an embedded struct fields without having to walk the embedding chain.
+For example, `btn.Rectangle.Point.x` can be accessed as `btn.Rectangle.x`.

 ======